Ani110591/furnitureClassifier/README.md

 Step2: Run the existing model: python scripts/label_image.py --image <local_image_path>

+Test images can be found in the folder (example link ./tf_files/furniture_photos/test/sofa-1.jpg)

 Step3: Retrain the model:
 Update the folders chairs, tables, wardrobes or sofas with new images and run